AqwamCreates/DataPredict/docs/BasicTutorials/SelfLearningSwordFightingAIsUsingDicreteActionSpace.md

-# Self-Learning SwordFighting AIs Using Dicrete Action Space
+# Self-Learning Sword-Fighting AIs Using Dicrete Action Space

 ## Requirements

 * Knowledge on how to build neural networks, which can be found [here](UsingNeuralNetworksPart1.md).

-## What Is Reinforcement Learning?

-Reinforcement learning is a way for our models to learn on its own without the labels.

-We can expect our models to perform poorly at the start of the training but they will gradually improve over time.

 ## The Basics